amsross/Shopify_FSI-Fulfillment/README.md

 This is intended to be deployed to [Heroku](http://www.heroku.com/) using the [ClearDB](https://addons.heroku.com/cleardb) add-on.

-Be sure to set the correct [Heroku Config Vars](https://devcenter.heroku.com/articles/config-vars) as used in `config.lib.php`.

-* The SHOPIFY_* values should be from your app's [settings page](https://app.shopify.com/services/partners/api_clients/)
+Please be sure to [read the wiki](https://github.com/amsross/Shopify_FSI-Fulfillment/wiki) for more details and instructions.